drkitt/drkitt/README.md

 #### Recent and ongoing projects:

 🎾 Crazy Tennis, a seemingly simple tennis game that later reveals itself to be a bullet hell combat game.
-Made in collaboration with @smallwoj; I programmed enemies' behaviour, created the UI, and designed all of the visual assets.
+Made in collaboration with another programmer; I programmed enemies' behaviour, created the UI, and designed all of the visual assets.

 ⌚ Instaweather, a lightning-fast weather app for the totally-retro Pebble smartwatch